umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/DataResolvers.md

 ### MacroParameters
 * **Full name:** `Umbraco.Courier.DataResolvers.MacroParameters`
 * **Triggers on:** Propertydata and Templates, which contains `<umbraco:macro/>` elements
 * Looks at each property and checks if it contains a node ID reference.
-If it does, the reference is changed to a Guid, and the node is added as a dependency.
+If it does, the reference is changed to a GUID, and the node is added as a dependency.

 ##### Configuration
 Configuring which datatypes can contain macro elements to resolve